Oakland teachers union on strike; district says schools open – KION546

 The district announced in a press release that all schools will remain open and school-provided meals will be served, the East Bay Times reported.

-Teachers previously held a one-day strike against the Oakland district on April 29, 2022.
+Teachers previously held a seven-day walkout against the Oakland district on April 29, 2022.